zjunlp/NLPCC2024_RegulatingLLM/README.md

 The evaluation metrics include two main categories: Rule-based metric and Rationality-based metric.

-- Rule-based metric: Use macro average to roughly evaluate the effect of hallucination detection
+- Rule-based metric: Use macro-f1 to roughly evaluate the effect of hallucination detection

 - Rationality-based metric: When the average values of multiple macros are similar, we use manual evaluation or evaluate the reasonability of the generated reason based on GPT.